WestCoastInformatics/termhub-www-files/README.md

 We can build static termhub pages for viewing and share to here for exchange.

-First save the relevant static pages from the browser directly and put into termhub-examples.zip
+First save the relevant static pages from the browser directly and put into termhub-examples.zip (navigate to the page and use "save as" and then choose a filename)

 ```
 zip -r termhub-examples.zip Termhub*